-Operating costs are the expenses which are related to the operation of a business and include the cost of resources used by an organization to maintain its existence.
+Operating costs are the expenses that are related to the operation of a business and include the cost of resources used by an organization to maintain its existence.

-When we apply this definition to creating a website, it refers to what it will take to create and maintain a website.
+When we apply this definition to create a website, it refers to what it will take to create and maintain a website.
 There are two types of operating costs: fixed and variable.

-- Variable Costs – These get their name because they depend on different variable that aren’t necessarily consistent: the volume of products bought and moved, plus materials, parts and labor.
+- Variable Costs – These get their name because they depend on different variables that aren’t necessarily consistent: the volume of products bought and moved, plus materials, parts, and labor.

 There are 5 different categories that the operational costs of a website can be placed into.